-- Following this policy and ensuring children do so too. - Ensuring this policy is implemented fairly and consistently. - Modelling good attendance and punctuality behaviour.

-- Using their professional judgement and knowledge of individual children to inform decisions as to whether any welfare concerns should be escalated. - Where designated, taking the attendance register at the relevant times during the school day.
+- Following this policy and ensuring children do so too. - Ensuring this policy is implemented fairly and consistently. - Modelling good attendance and punctuality behaviour. - Using their professional judgement and knowledge of individual children to inform decisions as to whether any welfare concerns should be escalated. - Where designated, taking the attendance register at the relevant times during the school day. - Ensuring that the name the pupil uses at school is recorded on the register.

-The Welfare and Pastoral Support Lead is responsible for informing the LA of any child being deleted from the admission and attendance registers if they:
+The ASFLO (Attendance, Safeguarding and Family Liaison Officer) is responsible for informing the LA of any child being deleted from the admission and attendance registers if they:

 - Are being educated from home.

 - No longer live within a reasonable distance of the registered school.

 - Have an authorised medical note.

 - Have been permanently excluded.

+- Have been recorded with code I (illness) for 15 consecutive days.